List of Super Bowl lead-out programs: Overview

-List of lead-out programs
+List of lead-out programs (United States)

 The following is a list of shows that have aired after the Super Bowl in the United States:

 Lead-outs in Canada

-The Canadian broadcast rightsholder to the Super Bowl which airs the game in simulcast with the U.S. broadcaster – CTV since 2008 – airs its own specific lead-out programs for Canadian audiences, as the Canadian network does not necessarily own domestic rights to the program airing as the lead-out of the U.S. broadcaster.
-For example, after Super Bowl XLV, CTV aired the season finale of its original drama Flashpoint, as Glee rights were held by Global.
-Global counter-programmed the game with a "Sue-Per Bowl Sunday" marathon of Glee encores, and Glee-themed episodes of The Simpsons ("Elementary School Musical") and The Office to lead into its simulcast of the new episode, "The Sue Sylvester Shuffle".
-Citytv similarly acquired rights to the Super Bowl LIII lead-out The World's Best.
-Super Bowls XLVI, LII, and LIV provided exceptions, as CTV is the Canadian rightsholder of The Voice, This Is Us, and The Masked Singer.
+The Canadian broadcast rightsholder to the Super Bowl which airs the game in simulcast with the U.S. broadcaster – CTV since 2008 – can air the same lead-out program as long as it owns domestic rights to the program airing as the lead-out of the U.S. broadcaster (such as, for example, Super Bowl LIV, since CTV is the Canadian broadcaster of The Masked Singer).
+If not, then it will have to air its own specific lead-out program for the Canadian audience as a substitute.

+For example, after Super Bowl XLV, CTV aired the season finale of its original drama Flashpoint following the conclusion of the telecast, as the rights to Glee were held by Global.
+Global counterprogrammed the game with a Glee-themed lineup billed as "Sue-Per Bowl Sunday", which featured episodes of the series, and Glee-themed episodes of The Simpsons ("Elementary School Musical") and The Office ("Viewing Party") to lead into "The Sue Sylvester Shuffle" after the game in simulcast with Fox.

 CTV was to air a "sneak peek" of the second season of its original sitcom Spun Out after Super Bowl XLIX, but the premiere was pulled after cast member J. P. Manoux was charged with voyeurism.
 The season 2 premiere of MasterChef Canada was pushed ahead to air in its place.

-Programs marked in bold were aired in simulcast with the U.S. Super Bowl lead-out.
+Programs marked in bold were the same as the U.S. Super Bowl lead-out, either broadcast in a simulcast with the U.S. network, or via a clean feed.